whoswendy/WendyHu_Symposium2017_Journal/README.md

   Goals for today:
     try to finish the adding dnapoints threading problem: unable to click the bubble...? spreading the infection to adjacent states

+  Progress:
+    Tried to work on bubble but do not know what the problem is :( started infection change the rate of infection = 1+ (0.01 * resistance) resistance = 2; will increase with time for now at a rate of resistance = resistance ^ 1.5  later will change to match with upgrade of bacteria currently rate is too much need to find the best mathematical equation !

   Need to do:
     Try to fix bubbles
     spread infection!